 Facebook and Microsoft (aka Bing) make up the next biggest players, but the roster of available PPC platforms is pretty long.
 All of them have a whole variety of bidding strategies to help you get the best out of your marketing efforts.

 You might need to use a different PPC bid strategy for Google Ads compared to, say, Facebook or Outlook/Taboola.

-So what are the types of bid strategy available, and which is the best choice for your marketing strategy?
+So what are the types of bid strategies available, and which is the best choice for your marketing strategy?

 Bid Strategy Options